WebAssembly/spec/document/text/conventions.rst

 Abbreviations
 ~~~~~~~~~~~~~

-In addition to the core grammar, which corresponds directly to the :ref:`abstract syntax <syntax>`, the textual syntax also defines a number of *abbreviations* that can be used to improve convenience and readability.
+In addition to the core grammar, which corresponds directly to the :ref:`abstract syntax <syntax>`, the textual syntax also defines a number of *abbreviations* that can be used for convenience and readability.

 Abbreviations are defined by rewrite rules specifying their expansion into the core syntax: